 In addition to their right of appeal, applicants will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out below and not in the order in which applications are received or added to the list.
-The waiting list will be held open until 31 December 2023.
+The waiting list will be held open until 31 December 2024.
 Inclusion on the waiting list does not mean that a place will eventually become available.

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting Miss C Palgrave, Head of Governance on 0191 258 8360 or info@stmacademy.org.uk
+Applications should be made to the school by contacting 0191 258 8360 or info@stmacademy.org.uk